gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Unprotect-RMSFile.md

 ### -LogFile
 Specifies the path for log files that list the files that are successfully or unsuccessfully unprotected.
-Three log files are created: Success; Failure; and Debug.
+Three log files are created:

+- Success
+- Failure
+- Debug

 For container files, these log files also include nested files.

 For the path, you can specify a drive letter or UNC.